LLNL/Umpire/docs/sphinx/developer/uberenv.rst

 Using Uberenv to generate the host-config file
 ----------------------------------------------

 We have seen that we can safely use `gcc@8.1.0` on ruby.
-Let us ask for the default configuration first, and then produce static libs, have OpenMP support and run the benchmarks:
+Let us ask for the default configuration first, then produce static libs with OpenMP support and run the benchmarks:

 .. code-block:: bash